snkas/basic-sim/doc/future_work.md

 The backlog of additional work that can be done on the `basic-sim` module:

-* Move all test validators to the base test case class
 * Tracking helper for queueing discipline queue tracking

 When upgrading to a new version of ns-3, be sure to check: